euro-cordex/tables/README.md

 cordex_table.to_excel('cordex.xlsx')
 ```

-A formatted table in `xlsx` format is also updated nightly [here](https://github.com/euro-cordex/esgf-crawler/actions/workflows/manual.yml)
+A formatted table in [`xlsx`](https://github.com/euro-cordex/esgf-crawler/actions/workflows/manual.yml) format is also updated nightly.